marcoulakis/marcoulakis/README.md

 ### What I'm working on 👨‍💻

-🌐 I've been working at K2 Improving Performance Consultoria developing a react-native mobile app, meanwhile I've develop a C# .NET webapp<br>
+🌐 I've been working at K2 Improving Performance Consultoria developing a react-native mobile app,<br>
+meanwhile I've develop a C# .NET webapp

 ### Find me elsewhere 🌎